segmentio/consent-manager/README.md

 Type: `PropTypes.Object`

-Translation messages to customize any text in UI.
+Translation messages to customize any text in UI (works only with options passed as callback).

 #### Example